Marketing

 AI-assisted copy critique and refinement

-Have AI critique a draft against criteria like market direction, analyst framing, and customer language, then feed the findings back into the copy agent for targeted revisions before stakeholder review.
+Have AI challenge, critique, and refine marketing drafts against criteria like positioning, analyst framing, customer language, clarity, compliance, headlines, and brand voice, then use those findings to improve the copy before stakeholder review.

 Why the human is still essential here

-Humans decide which critiques to accept, coordinate alignment with PMs/stakeholders, and own the final approvals and edits.
+Humans decide which critiques and headline suggestions to accept, coordinate alignment with stakeholders, and own the final approvals, edits, and publishability decisions.

 How people use this